-Where leather is tanned makes a big difference in environmental impact.
-Not only does leather tanned outside the country require more oil and gas for shipping back and forth (in many cases, the hides are sent from the US to developing countries for tanning, and then sent back to the US as tanned hides) – but in those developing countries, one of the reasons the tanning is cheaper is because they have less environmental laws, allowing them to pollute more at lower cost.
-(They also have lower labor costs, which may challenge the ethics of social justice as well.)
+One quick-n-dirty way to judge whether a leather is likely to have lower environmental footprint is to look where it was tanned.
+Not only does leather tanned outside the country require more oil and gas for shipping back and forth (in many cases, the hides are sent from the US to developing countries for tanning, and then sent back to the US as tanned hides) – but in those developing countries, one of the reasons the tanning is cheaper is because they have less stringent environmental laws, allowing them to pollute more at lower cost.
+They also have lower labor costs, which can be troubling for social justice as well.

-Some have argued that bonded leather is “good” for the environment because it makes use of the leather dust – but it requires adding a bunch of toxic glues and polymers in the process of doing so.
-We’re not buying it.
+Some have argued that bonded leather is “good” for the environment because it makes use of all of the leather, even its production waste product, leather dust.
+But turning leather dust into fabric requires adding a bunch of toxic glues and polymers, and creates a poor-quality, limited-lifespan product.

 Product lifecycle / landfills